Essential Toddler Travel Gear for France

 Car Seat Bag

 Airlines can be really rough with checked luggage.
 We highly recommend a bag for your booster seat to not only protect it but also allow for easier carrying.
-The Paris airport is huge and after a transatlantic flight, you’ll appreciate the hands-free option.
+Paris-CDG is huge and after a transatlantic flight, you'll appreciate the hands-free option.
+If it's your first time flying into CDG, our airport guide covers what to expect with luggage and connections.

 Stroller Bag